developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Disable Status bar Pull-down
 Controls whether the Android Status Bar can be pulled down to reveal controls and notifications.
 The Status bar Pull-down is enabled by default.
 If this tag is omitted, contains a value of 0 or is left blank, the Status bar Pull-down will be enabled.
 To disable, enter a value of 1.

+**For Android L devices**: A feature in [UI Manager](/mx/uimgr) for Android L allows Status Bar Pull-down (referred to there as the Notification Pulldown) to be controlled through EMDK, StageNow or a third-party mobile device management (MDM) system, overriding any EHS setting.
+This applies only to devices with MX 6.0 and higher, which is for Lollipop and later.

 <img alt="" style="height:350px" src="disable_status_bar.png"/>